AWAKEBOAT - JOIA DEL MAR

-Onboard ‘La Joia del Mar’ young professional volunteers from all over the world will have the opportunity to apply their skills and knowledge to find innovative and flexible solutions for the social and environmental challenges that we as a global community are facing in the 21st century.
-It is crucial to us to work closely with local organizations and institutions to implement solutions that are in accordance with local conditions and needs.
-By doing so we will achieve actual sustainable change on the ground.
+Onboard ‘La Joia del Mar’ young professional volunteers from all over the world will have the opportunity to apply their skills and knowledge to find innovative and flexible solutions for the social and environmental challenges we, as a global community, face in the 21st century.
+It is crucial for us to work closely with local organizations and institutions to implement solutions that follow local conditions and needs.
+By doing so, we will achieve actual sustainable change on the ground.

-‘La Joia del Mar’ will serve as a mobile platform for international exchange across borders.
+‘La Joia del Mar’ will be a mobile platform for international exchange across borders.
 Our Mission is to travel from the Canary Islands to Senegal and the Caribbean.

-In cooperating with ‘La Joia del Mar’ we seek to grow a mobile network to connect our international community with sustainable and social projects all over the world.
-In this way, we bring attention to the urgent need for cooperation across the currently existing national borders and get the chance to promote a form of transportation that is sustainable and underscores our connection to nature.
+In cooperating with ‘La Joia del Mar’ we seek to grow a mobile network to connect our international community with sustainable and social projects worldwide.
+In this way, we bring attention to the urgent need for cooperation across the currently existing national borders and get the chance to promote a sustainable form of transportation that underscores our connection to nature.

 In December 2021 have left the Canary Islands and started our journey to Senegal, West Africa.

 Around Christmas we arrived at our first stop Dakar.
 From there, we continued our journey to the south, entered the river Casamance and sailed towards our first project destination in Senegal: Eloubaline.
 Since the end of 2021 we are in Eloubaline where we kicked off our first Project in cooperation with the People of Hope...